Presidents on Trial

 Mubarak was convicted of failing to protect the 800 or more people who died during the uprising against him: his trial sidestepped the question of who actually ordered and carried out the killing.
 Too ill, apparently, to be kept in prison, he showed up at his trial dates reclining on a hospital gurney.
 He wore sunglasses and an air of being above it all.
 His life sentence was overturned in August.
 He's currently under house arrest in a military hospital; his retrial is ongoing.

-The judiciary has not done itself proud since Mubarak’s overthrow.
+The judiciary has not excelled itself since Mubarak's overthrow.
 Over the last two and a half years, police officers accused of shooting protesters have been systematically acquitted.
 Courts have issued a number of highly politicised rulings, not least the one dissolving the new, largely Islamist parliament last year.

 Muslim Brotherhood processions headed out early this morning.
 There were clashes on the Corniche in Alexandria and rock-throwing outside the trial in Cairo.
 Elsewhere in the capital, Morsi’s supporters blocked roads and bridges.
 For a week, the authorities have been warning of the Brotherhood’s plans to foment chaos today, and boasting of the security measures they are taking.
 The trial was surrounded by more than 20,000 policemen.
 State television has been running a montage featuring the U-turns of Brotherhood leaders (such as their promise, early on, not to field a presidential candidate at all) and the violent acts of their supporters, intercut with a flashing message: 'So You Won’t Forget.'